awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_best_practices.md

 ### Use Unique AD Connectors for Each Domain<a name="ad_connector_use_unique_connector"></a>

-AD Connectors and your on\-premises domains have a 1\-to\-1 relationship\.
-That is, for each on\-premises domain you want to authenticate against, you must create a unique AD Connector\.
+AD Connectors and your on\-premises AD domains have a 1\-to\-1 relationship\.
+That is, for each on\-premises domain, including child domains in an AD forest that you want to authenticate against, you must create a unique AD Connector\.
 Each AD Connector that you create must use a different service account, even if they are connected to the same directory\.

 ### Check for compatibility<a name="ad_connector_compatibility"></a>